lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

     group oxygen dynamic all var oxygen
     variable nO equal count(oxygen)

-    fix shak H2O shake 1.0e-5 200 0 b OW-HW &
-    a HW-OW-HW mol h2omol
+    fix shak H2O shake 1.0e-5 200 0 b OW-HW a HW-OW-HW mol h2omol

-The number of oxygen atoms from water molecules (i.e. the number of molecules) is calculated by the *nO* variable.
+The number of oxygen atoms from water molecules (i.e. the number of molecules) is calculated by the ``nO`` variable.
 The SHAKE algorithm is used to maintain the shape of the water molecules over time :cite:`ryckaert1977numerical, andersen1983rattle`.

 Finally, let us create images
-of the system using *dump image*:
+of the system using ``dump image``:

 .. code-block:: lammps